-Share-Based Payments
+Stock-Based Payments

-Obligations for issuance of common shares under the Company's share-based compensation plan are accrued over the vesting period using fair values.
-Fair values are determined at issuance using the Black-Scholes option-pricing model, taking into account a nominal forfeiture rate, and are recognized as share-based compensation with a corresponding credit to share-based payments reserve.
+Obligations for issuance of common shares under the Company's stock-based compensation plan are accrued over the vesting period using fair values.
+Fair values are determined at issuance using the Black-Scholes option-pricing model, taking into account a nominal forfeiture rate, and are recognized as stock-based compensation with a corresponding credit to stock-based payments reserve.